 This section is relevant if any portion of the system will be ground mounted.
 Ground mounted solar systems must be able to withstand the loads placed on them by PV arrays.
 A ground mount system will need to have an appropriate foundation to support the proposed PV array.
-The installer will need to confirm that any flooding risks have been mitigated.
+The installer will need to confirm that any flooding risks have been can be mitigated.
 If the site has a wide range of elevation variations, it may require grading to level out elevation differences.
 The geotechnical features of the proposed site will need evaluation to confirm the type of foundation necessary.
 Access walkways are required and needed for maintenance purposes.
+Clearance around the PV array is required and needed for maintenance purposes.
+The installer must investigate the site to assure eligibility will not be affected by wetlands or protected natural resources.
+If wetlands or protected natural resources are present, a mitigation plan to minimize impacts will be required.